NMDimitriou/HyMetaGrowth/README.md

 ### Spatial Analysis
 1. To plot the centroids of both experiments and simulations use the `plot_centroids.m` Matlab script.
-The `plot_centroids.m` script splits the time-points of the coordinates of the simulated cells and saves them in the `scale_coord` directory.
+The `plot_centroids.m` script splits the time-points of the coordinates of the simulated cells and saves them in the `scaled_coord` directory.

 2. The `calcEnv.R` script calculates the *K* function given the coordinates of the experimental and simulation results.
 The results can be ploted using the